-What state are you at with your MVP?
-Because the earlier you start thinking more like a mad scientist and less like a mega-corp product manager the better your MVP’s chances of success are.
+What stage are you at with your MVP?
+Because the earlier you start thinking more like a mad scientist and less like a FAANG product manager the better your MVP’s chances of success are.

 At the napkin sketch stage?
 Excellent.
 Wireframing?
 That’s great.
 Clickable prototype?
 Still got time.
 Coding?
 You might want to hit pause while you finish this article.

 Viable in Minimal Viable Product does not mean that your product works.
 You’re not going to launch a product that doesn’t work.
 Viable means it fulfils the business goals you set for it.
 It is helping to answer the questions about your customers and your market that you created it to test.

 The next iteration is also going to be an MVP.
 So is every iteration that follows as you close in on market fit and profitability.

 How fast can you iterate?
 And how many iterations can you afford?
 Enough to find that market fit?

 You don’t know.
 No-one ever does.
 The best you can do is iterate as fast as you can and minimise the cost of each iteration.

 Which brings us back to Frankenstein.